Alfred-Jijo/Alfred-Jijo.github.io/_posts/2025-12-31-why-you-should-learn-functional-programming.md

 It felt like an academic toy.
 A way for theorists to feel superior while we did the actual work of keeping the kernel running.

 But recently, I read a post by Daniel Beskin titled [*"What's the Point of Learning Functional Programming?"*](https://blog.daniel-beskin.com/posts).
-It centres on a specific problem—the **Knight’s Tour**—and a concept called **Wholemeal Programming**.
+It centres on a specific problem the **Knight’s Tour** and a concept called **Wholemeal Programming**.

 It didn't convince me to switch to Haskell.
 But it *did* convince me that I’ve been writing C wrong for three years.